Start My Answer

 When you deny all the allegations listed in the Complaint, the debt collector must prove each one.
 If a debt collector can't prove their claims with real evidence and records of the debt, they might even dismiss the case voluntarily.

-2. Make the debt collector prove their case
+2. Ask the debt collector to prove their case

 When a debt collector files a lawsuit against you, you have the right to raise affirmative defenses in your Answer to challenge the collector's claims against you.

-An affirmative defense is any legal reason that the debt collector's case in invalid, or any reason why you should win and they should lose.
+An affirmative defense is any legal reason that the debt collector's case in invalid, or any reason why the court should not rule in their favor.
 For example, you should consider challenging the debt collector's ability to even file a lawsuit against you.
 If a debt collector is attempting to recover on a delinquent credit card, the debt collector must prove that they possess the legal right to collect on this debt by producing evidence, such as a transfer of the signed credit card agreement.

 If the debt collector is unable to produce this type of evidence, you can request the court dismiss the debt collector's case because the debt collector lacks the "chain of custody" evidence required to take you to court for the debt.